Turkish involvement in the Syrian civil war: Background

-Turkey and Syria have a history of tense relationships, for instance in 1957 Turkey threatened Syria with war if it allowed Russian military to build bases there, which led to the Syrian crisis of 1957.
-Later in the 1980s and 1990s the two governments couldn't agree on sharing Euphrates and Tigris rivers with Syria and Iraq criticizing Turkish dam projects on these rivers in Anatolia.
-In addition, the Syrian government used to support PKK and its affiliated groups, preferring to use the Kurdish issue as a trump card in its relations with Turkey, particularly in the 1990s and later in 2011 when it withdrew from parts of Northern Syria and gave them to the PKK-affiliated YPG rather than letting it fall into the hands of Syrian opposition.
-The complex relationships are a natural result of the two countries sharing a long border (one of the longest in the world), Euphrates and Tigris, region's ethnic map as well as differing attitudes toward the Soviet Union and later Russia.
+Turkey and Syria have a history of tense relationships.
+According to Turkish officials, between 1957 and 1998, Turkish forces laid 615,419 antipersonnel mines along the Syrian border "to prevent illegal border crossings."
+Under the Mine Ban Treaty, Turkey is required to destroy the mines, but has missed deadlines.
+A Human Rights Watch (HRW) report stated that as of 18 November 2014, over 2,000 civilians were still in the Tall Shair corridor section of the mine belt since Turkey had been refusing entry for cars or livestock, and the refugees did not want to leave behind their belongings.

-Before the Turkish government condemned the actions of the Syrian government after the outbreak of the civil war in 2011, the two countries had a rather good bond from the beginning of the 21st century.
-This was due to the strengthening economic ties and lax migration laws between the two countries.
+In 1957, Turkey threatened Syria with war if it allowed Russian military to build bases there, which led to the Syrian Crisis of 1957.
+Later, in the 1980s and 1990s, the two governments could not agree on sharing the Euphrates and Tigris rivers, with Syria and Iraq criticizing Turkish dam projects on these rivers in Anatolia.
+In addition, the Syrian government used to support the Kurdistan Workers' Party (PKK) and its affiliated groups, preferring to use the Kurdish issue as a trump card in its relations with Turkey, particularly in the 1990s and in 2011, when it withdrew from parts of Northern Syria and gave them to the PKK-affiliated People's Protection Units (YPG) rather than letting it fall into the hands of Syrian opposition.